AdamBougher/mundana-theme-jekyll/_pages/partner-with-us.md

 The Office of Innovation can facilitate industry introductions to the right collaborators across our ecosystem.

 ### Startup Incubation
-In our 71 North Partnership Studio we provide early-stage support to NIU, alumni, and community startups.
+In our <a href="/71-North">71 North Partnership Studio</a> we provide early-stage support to NIU, alumni, and community startups.
 From concept ideation to launch, we help you get your new venture off the ground.
 If you have a startup idea or want to learn more about our incubation support services.

 ### License Our Innovations
 We offer multiple licensing opportunities.
 For inquiries, contact <a href="/members/MarkHankens/">Mark Hankins</a>.